Do I need ambulance cover in Australia?

 - uncontrollable bleeding

-- a sudden collapse or unexplained fall
+- an unexpected collapse or unexplained fall

 - serious burns, particularly in young children